cjpjwa/simple-app-shell/README.md

 The manifest.json holds basic information about your PWA.
 You may set at least the short-name and name for your web app.
 For more information see https://developers.google.com/web/fundamentals/web-app-manifest

+## Samples
+You can find samples based on Simple App Shell at: https://www.cjpj.de/webapps.htm